vinodkd/bart/readme.md

 Next steps
 ==========
-- Implement the datafile option
+- Implement the datafile option: DONE
 - add a -y switch to bart to treat all prompt-able points as a yes answer automatically
 - add a -n switch to bart to treat all prompt-able points as a no answer automatically
 - allow comment lines in the input file
+- remove debug prints
+- remove default echos from bart_fixture.sh
+- move test files to a new `test` directory